darwinrecreant/sansar-script-tutorials/pages/intro-to-scripts.md

 > [Back](../README.md)

+Scripts are writtin in C# and have access to Sansar api that allow scene builders to add extra functionality to an experience and it's visitors.

+Every script can be configured through it's exposed script parameters found in `Script Properties`.
+Scripts utilize an event system that allows them to communicate with each other, and therefore allow using them like modular building blocks by scene builders.
+This is comparable to Unreal Engine 4's blueprint system, just without the fancy visual node system.

 ## Script Properties

 Almost every script has parameters exposed to the user so they can configure it.
 The script parameters can be reached by right clicking the script in `Object Structure` and selecting `Properties`.